beaverbuilder/documentation/docs/beaver-builder/layouts/advanced-tab/css-js.md

 ### Identify the Node ID

-The unique node class name can be identified either by viewing the page source or by using the inspection tool provided by your browser.
-This node class is assigned to the parent div of the node and is prefixed with `fl-node-`.
-The unique node ID class name for the Heading module in the code example below is `fl-node-8zdpmqybf7sr`.
+You can find the unique class name of a node in two ways: by checking the page source or by using the inspection tool in your browser.
+The node's parent div is labeled with a class name that starts with `fl-node-`.
+For example, in the code provided below, the unique class name for the Heading module is `fl-node-8zdpmqybf7sr`.

 ```markup
 <div class="fl-module fl-module-heading fl-node-8zdpmqybf7sr">